Water Resources Act 1991: Section 85: the main water pollution offence

+Prosecutions

-Cases In Alphacell v Woodward [1972] 2 All ER 475, it was found that the prosecution only have to show there was some underlying operation to cause pollution.
+In Alphacell v Woodward [1972] 2 All ER 475, it was found that the prosecution only have to show there was some underlying operation to cause pollution.
 There is no need for the prosecution to show the defendant was negligent or at fault.
-A number cases followed that introduced requirements for some positive act on the part of the defendant (e.g. Wychavon District Council v National Rivers Authority [1993] Env LR 230, and found that the act of a third party, for example a vandal breaking a tap on a fuel tank, could break the chain of causation (Impress (Worcestor) Ltd v Rees [1971] 2 All ER 357) However, in the case of Empress Car Company (Abertillery) v National Rivers Authority [1998] Env LR 396, it was held that the law had taken a wrong turn and had to go back to the Alphacell v Woodward approach.
+A number cases followed that introduced requirements for some positive act on the part of the defendant (e.g. Wychavon District Council v National Rivers Authority [1993] Env LR 230, and found that the act of a third party, for example a vandal breaking a tap on a fuel tank, could break the chain of causation (Impress (Worcestor) Ltd v Rees [1971] 2 All ER 357).
+However, in the case of Empress Car Company (Abertillery) v National Rivers Authority [1998] Env LR 396, it was held that the law had taken a wrong turn and had to go back to the Alphacell v Woodward approach.
 The idea of a positive act was unnecessary and the underlying operation is that the defendant must do something.
 The test for whether the actions of third parties could break the chain of causation was whether the intervening event was a normal and familiar fact of life or an abnormal and extraordinary event.
+In R v RL and JF (2008) the 100+ members of an unincorporated golf club, as well as the club itself, were prosecuted under the strict liability theory for causing contractors' works which polluted a watercourse near their golf course.
+The Crown Court had ruled that the club could be prosecuted but not the members, but the Court of Appeal overruled this and stated that the Crown was entitled to decide who should be prosecuted in each case.